magJ/iam-jdbc-driver/README.md

     Alternatively if your application explicitly configures the JDBC driver class, you can provide `io.magj.iamjdbcdriver.MySqlIamAuthJdbcDriverWrapper`  or
     `io.magj.iamjdbcdriver.PostgreSqlIamAuthJdbcDriverWrapper`

-    If the driver class is explicitly configured, you don't have to change the jdbc url scheme.
+    If you want to wrap a driver other than the default mysql or postgres drivers, see the properties `delegateJdbcDriverClass`, `delegateJdbcDriverSchemeName` and the

-    If you want to wrap a driver other that the default mysql or postgres drivers, see the source code of `io.magj.iamjdbcdriver.IamAuthJdbcDriverWrapper` for more information
+    source code of  `io.magj.iamjdbcdriver.IamAuthJdbcDriverWrapper` for more information